data-creative/data-creative.github.io/_posts/2018-12-16-learning-keras-tensorflow-py.md

 #
 ```

-After training the model, Keras provides a way to evaluate its accuracy against the test dataset.
+After training the model, Keras provides a way to evaluate its accuracy against the entire test dataset.
 This simple model acheives a prediction accuracy of over 96%.

 ```py
 score = model.evaluate(x_test, y_test)
 #> [0.1044726008746773, 0.9672]
 ```

-Once satisfied with the performance of your trained model, you can use it to make prediction on some specific image from the test dataset.
+Once satisfied with the performance of the trained model, we can use it to predict the classification of any given image.

 ```py
 test_img = x_test[37] #> (784,)